Cubs Give Young Fan 2 Baseballs After Middle-Aged Man Steals Foul Ball

 A throw into the stands from Chicago first base coach Will Venable landed on the ground, and the older man pounced on the opportunity to get a souvenir.

-Luckily, the Cubs rectified the situation by giving the kid two replacement balls, including one from Javier Baez:
+Luckily, the Cubs rectified the situation by giving the kid two replacement balls, including one signed by Javier Baez:

 Chicago Cubs @Cubs